Skyshader77/keycloak/.github/ReadMe.md

 7) Click on Other CI in the Analysis ooptions

 8) Generate the token

+TODO:in the yaml file, find a way to only run the analysis for the admin console.

-9) Copy the token's value and write it to the Dsonar.token value in the docker-compose.yml in the Git repository's root.
+10) Copy the token's value and write it to the Dsonar.token value in the docker-compose.yml in the Git repository's root.

-10) run the analysis
+11) run the analysis
 ```sh
 sudo docker-compose up maven-sonar
 ```